The Short Answer

 The model can run on campus infrastructure.
 Open-weight models (Llama 4, DeepSeek-R1, Qwen 3 for multilingual) execute on the institution's GPU.
 For workloads that need frontier models (Claude Opus, GPT-5, Gemini Pro), API calls route through a campus-controlled proxy that enforces data residency and logs every request to the campus SIEM.

 The control plane sees orchestration metadata, not student records.
-The Ed25519-signed WebSocket between the campus-hosted runtime and the ibl.ai platform carries which-mentor-which-skill-which-model-class metadata.
+The Ed25519-signed WebSocket between the campus-hosted runtime and the ibl.ai platform carries which-agent-which-skill-which-model-class metadata.
 Student data never crosses that boundary.

 For the full FERPA-aligned architecture (Banner / PeopleSoft / Workday Student + LMS via LTI 1.3 + APIs + MCP), see Higher Education AI Reference Architecture on ibl.ai.